jlthompson96/jlthompson96/README.md

 ### Hi there 👋, My name is Joseph(Joey)!

-Hello, my name is Joseph Thompson, and I am recent graduate from the University of North Carolina at Charlotte with my Bachelors in Computer Science.
-I am currently seeking a full time position.
-I have been working with technology just about my entire life.
+Hello, my name is Joseph Thompson, and I am a recent graduate from the University of North Carolina at Charlotte with my Bachelors in Computer Science.
+I have been working with technology for just about my entire life.
 Whether it is smartphones, home computers, or servers, I have experience with building, repairing as well as troubleshooting with these systems.
 I also have experience working with software and or OSs that run on different types of systems.
 From MacOS to Windows to Linux, I have used and had experience with each of these different environments.

 - 🔭 I’m currently working on ...
 Expanding my skills
 - 🌱 I’m currently learning ...
 Full Stack Development